maths/moodle-qtype_stack/doc/en/Installation/index.md

 ## 1. Set up Moodle.

-* Please ensure you have [installed Moodle](http://docs.moodle.org/en/Main_page).
-We intend to support STACK within the normal Moodle [release cycle](https://docs.moodle.org/dev/Releases).
-STACK has been tested on Moodle 3.9 to 3.11.
-STACK is untested on versions before Moodle 3.9.
+Please ensure you have [installed Moodle](http://docs.moodle.org/en/Main_page).

+* STACK has been tested on Moodle 3.9 to 3.11.
+(STACK is untested on versions before Moodle 3.9.)
+* Do not install this version of STACK on Moodle 4.0.
+A future release of STACK, planned for the summer of 2022, will support Moodle 4.0.
+* We intend to support STACK within the normal Moodle [release cycle](https://docs.moodle.org/dev/Releases).
 We intend to support all future Moodle releases.
 If your version of Moodle is not listed here please contact the developers: we probably simply have not done the testing of future versions yet.
 For longer support of older versions of Moodle please contact us, otherwise will will drop them from our list.

-* Please ensure LaTeX can be displayed.
+Please ensure LaTeX can be displayed.
 We currently support [MathJax](Mathjax.md) through the Moodle MathJax filter.

 Consider updating the MathJax settings to wrap long equations.
 In particular, add